claclacla/Applications-in-the-time-of-microservices/README.md

 # Applications in the time of microservices

-## Break up your application into smaller dockerized microservices using Redis and Express.js
+## Break up your application into smaller dockerized microservices

 Currently under development...